Test prep · Common Entrance

 Curriculum-content gaps

-Children moving from state primary into independent prep / senior schools often have content gaps relative to prep-school cohorts — particularly in Maths (independent-school Year 7-8 Maths runs ahead of state Year 7-8), English (more demanding written analysis), and Latin (almost no state primary teaches Latin).
+Children moving from state primary into independent prep or senior schools often have content gaps relative to prep-school cohorts, particularly in Maths (independent-school Year 7-8 Maths runs ahead of state Year 7-8), English (more demanding written analysis), and Latin (almost no state primary teaches Latin).
 Tutors fill these gaps systematically over 12-18 months.

 Timed-paper technique

 Many primary-age children have never sat formal timed exams.
-Tutoring builds the basic discipline of working through a paper under time pressure — pacing, when to skip a question, how to check work efficiently.
+Tutoring builds the basic discipline of working through a paper under time pressure: pacing, when to skip a question, and how to check work efficiently.

 Pre-Test specifics